ErrlogIO/errlog-samples/README.md

 ## ErrLog.IO Samples

-These are samples to show how the ErrLog.IO Nuget package can be used to add logging and exception handling to a .Net project.
+These are samples to show how the ErrLog.IO Nuget package and webhook API can be used to add logging and exception handling to a .Net project.

 ## Installation